americanexpress/vitruvius/README.md

 reducer when setting its initial state.
 For instance, one could pass some data from the request object.

+> Want to get paid for your contributions to `vitruvius`?
+> Send your resume to oneamex.careers@aexp.com

 ## Installation

 ```